-The API to coverage.py is very simple, contained in a module called coverage.
+The API to coverage.py is in a module called coverage.
 Most of the interface is in the coverage.
 Coverage class.
 Methods on the Coverage object correspond roughly to operations available in the command line interface.
 For example, a simple use would be:

-'''

-import coverage
+''' import coverage

-cov = coverage.Coverage()
+cov = coverage.Coverage() cov.start()

-cov.start()